aloon/has_dictionary/README.md

 ## how it works

-Yoy must create a class with the definitions of Enums:
+You must create a class with the definitions of Enums

+For example:

 models/status.rb:
 ```ruby